intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 Define a class extended analytics-zoo `InferenceModel`.
 As we use OpenVINO backend in this example, it allows passing and loading parameters to convert to OpenVINO model.
 The pre-trained model ResNet50 can be obtained from [here](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz).

-Let's define the input parameters of the class:
+Before that, let's define the input parameters of the class:

 - **concurrentNum**-the number of requests a model can accept concurrently.
 - **modelType**-the pre-trained model type.